Luxuriously Creamy with My Favorite Secret Ingredient!

 - Stir in a few tablespoons heavy cream, taste, adjust seasoning, serve!

-We love to serve this potato soup in large bowls with a drizzle of a high quality extra virgin olive oil, lots of black pepper, and chopped chives.
+I love to serve this potato soup in large bowls with a drizzle of a high quality extra virgin olive oil, lots of black pepper, and chopped chives.
+For a fun twist and a beautiful color, add watercress to the potato soup!

 Note: if using a traditional blender to puree, allow the soup to cool slightly before blending.